ASM-Advised-Projects/rasm-software/README.md

 Uses a camera mounted next to the Tobii screen to detect and estimate the pose of human faces and certain markers.

-Status: needs calibration routines and subsequent testing
+Status: needs marker pose estimator, calibration routines, and subsequent testing

 **Control**

 Generates joint-space trajectories, tracks trajectories with feedforward and feedback control, and processes sensor signals.
 The overall RASM behavior is defined via the control routines implemented in the Controller class.
 These control routines utilize the pose estimation, peripheral interfacing, and battery monitoring subsystems.

-Status: not started, but the object model exists
+Status: hardly started, but the object model exists

 ![alt text](https://github.com/ASM-Advised-Projects/rasm-v2/blob/master/analyze/images/control_system_block_diagram.png "control system block diagram")